vivshaw/shakespeare-LSTM/README.md

 The weights will be checkpointed as hdf5 files with the format `weights-{epoch:02d}-{loss:.3f}.hdf5` and the model will be dumped as `model.yaml`.
 If you wish to use a different corpus, just drop it in & edit `network/train.py`.

 ## Generating text
-Edit `network/generate.py` to use your new weigths and model if desired, then:
+Edit `network/generate.py` to use your new weights and model if desired, then:

 ```
 python network/generate.py